6 Healthcare Marketing Examples & Case Studies

 Youtube is the second largest search engine behind Google and can be much easier to rank for highly competitive keywords over Google search.

 This will help add a touch of high quality to it without crushing your budget.
-Below is a recent example of one we created for a radiation oncologist.

 Once you have your video templates and have a content calendar created go about producing 3-5 videos per month including your providers and demos.